Larscode-io/nuxt4/content/en/basic-texts.md

 &emsp;The president of the Supreme Court, the presidents of the sections of this court, the presidents of the divisions of the appeal courts and the vice-presidents of the lower courts are appointed to their positions by the courts from their midst under the conditions and in the manner specified by the law. <br/>
 &emsp;Notwithstanding the provisions of Article 152, the law specifies the duration of the appointment to these positions.

 § 6.
-In the manner specified by the law, the judges, the incumbents of the positions referred to in § 5, fourth sub-paragraph and the officers of the public prosecutor’s office are subject to an evaluation.
+In the manner specified by the law, the judges, the incumbents of the positions referred to in § 5, and the officers of the public prosecutor’s office are subject to an evaluation.

 <span class="code"> Transitional provision </span>